NuevoFoundation/workshops/content/english/useless-box/_index.md

 ---
 title: "Useless box: Silly gadget circuit"
-description: "An guide to build a useless box to learn the basics of circuits and how a battery powers action."
+description: "A guide to build a 'useless box' to learn the basics of circuits and how a battery powers action."
 date: 2020-09-207T11:45:38-07:00
 prereq: "None"
 difficulty: "Beginner"